Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 🔋 Both must accumulate mainstream and alternate practices and reveal patterns.

-💥 Imperfect abstraction and planning can make both a mess, which products loudly crash.
+💥 Both imperfect abstraction and planning can produce a mess, which will loudly crash.

 🎈 Abuse of both for hollow promises and sandcastles is more frequent than in other industries.